Ideonella sakaiensis: Chemical attributes

-Use of Characteristics
+Use of characteristics

-The gram negativity in bacteria makes it so they have resistant abilities and genes; this could include antibiotic resistance.
-The gram negativity as a characteristic also signifies this bacteria has a thin cell wall and has a high lipid content.
+This bacterium's gram negativity gives it resistant abilities and genes; this could include antibiotic resistance.
+The negativity also means that it has a thin cell wall and a high lipid content.

-The aerobic aspect of this bacteria makes it so that it can only grow and thrive in an environment that contains the presence of oxygen within their vicinity.
-Ideonella sakaiensis and other aerobic bacterium are therefore known to survive in oxygen-rich soil that is moist and aerated.
+The aerobic aspect of this bacterium means that it can grow and thrive only in an environment that contains oxygen.
+Ideonella sakaiensis and other aerobic bacteria therefore survive in oxygen-rich soil that is moist and aerated.

-The flagellum attached to this bacteria are used as motile organelles and are able to rotate and thrust the cell throughout its environment by creating motion.
-The bacterium was also shown to grow on Polyethylene terephthalate (PET) surface which is a type of plastic.
-The bacteria was able to adhere to the PET plastic with its thin flagellum.
+The flagellum attached to this bacterium are used as motile organelles and are able to rotate and thrust the cell throughout its environment by creating motion.
+The bacterium was also shown to grow on the surface of polyethylene terephthalate (PET),a type of plastic, adhering with its thin flagellum.
 This is shown in the image to the right.
-These flagellum may also function to secrete PET-degrading enzymes onto the PET surface known as PETase.
+The flagellum may also secrete PET-degrading enzymes onto the PET surface known as PETases.

 Through phylogenetic analysis, the species was shown to be a part of the genus Ideonella, but possessed a significantly different genome than other known species in the genus, including Ideonella dechloratans and Ideonella azotifigens, thus justifying its classification as a new species.

 Degradation and assimilation of PET

 Ideonella sakaiensis adhere to PET surface and use a secreted PET hydrolase, or PETase, to degrade the PET into mono(2-hydroxyethyl)terephthalic acid (MHET), a heterodimer composed of terephthalic acid (TPA) and ethylene glycol.
 The PETase also degrades PET into another intermediate known as Bis-(2-hydroxyethyl) terephthalate (BHET), BHET can be converted into MHET after PET hydrolysis.
 The I. sakaiensis PETase functions by hydrolyzing the ester bonds present in PET with high specificity.
 The resulting MHET is then degraded into its two monomeric constituents by a lipid-anchored MHET hydrolase enzyme, or MHETase, on the cell's outer membrane.
-The overall mechanism of the PET plastic being broken down is exhibited in the image to the right.
+The overall mechanism of the PET plastic being broken down is exhibited in the image above.
 The monomeric constituents such as ethylene glycol is then taken up and used by I. sakaiensis and many other bacteria.
 The other constituent; terephthalic acid, a more recalcitrant compound, is imported into the I. sakaiensis cell via the terephthalic acid transporter protein.
 Once in the cell, the aromatic terephthalic acid molecule is oxidized by terephthalic acid-1,2-dioxygenase and 1,2-dihydroxy-3,5-cyclohexadiene-1,4-dicarboxylate dehydrogenase into a catechol intermediate.
 The catechol ring is then cleaved by PCA 3,4-dioxygenase before the compound is integrated into other metabolic pathways (e.g. TCA cycle).
 As a result, both of the molecules derived from the PET are used by the cell to produce energy and to build necessary biomolecules.
 Eventually, the assimilated carbon may be mineralized to carbon dioxide and released into the atmosphere.